1 Juan 5

 (C) Cree en el nombre del Hijo de Dios; ver entrada for 1 John 3:23.

 (d) Para que puedas saber.
-John wrote his Gospel account so that you might believe in Jesus (John 20:31), but here he is addressing those who already believe.
-“You who believe.”
-His purpose here is to assure you that you have eternal life.
-If you believe in Jesus, you need have no doubts about your salvation.
+If you believe in Jesus, you should have no doubts about your salvation.
 Your salvation is as secure as God’s promises and as solid as his word.

 (mi) Vida eterna; ver entrada for 1 John 1:2.